uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 Let’s do some more complex operations by combining two functions:

-`ls()` returns a character vector: it is a list of all the objects in the current environment (i.e. the objects we created in this R session).
+`ls()` returns a character vector: it contains the names of all the objects in the current environment (i.e. the objects we created in this R session).
 Is there a way we could combine it with `rm()`?

 You can remove *all* the objects in the environment by using `ls()` as the value for the `list` argument: